 I (Evander) have waxed perhaps not-so-poetic(ly) on May 22 as the upcoming jubilee of the home run Mickey Mantle nearly launched out of old Yankee Stadium.
 Some estimates have the ball traveling something like 730 feet.
 More realistically its distance, had the roof of the upper deck not got in the way, would be 200 feet fewer.
 Still….

-My cousin, who was listening on the radio late, says Phil Rizzuto, then a newish announcer (though Mel Allen had probably re-created the moment for posterity: this video is no longer available, possibly because it is a poor re-creation), almost fell out of the press box.
+My cousin, who was listening on the radio late, once said that Phil Rizzuto, then a newish announcer (though Mel Allen had probably re-created the moment for posterity: this video is no longer available, possibly because it is a poor re-creation), almost fell out of the press box.
+But as we will see memory, and “the tall tail,” can be a tricky thing; facts slippery.

 Mantle always said it was the hardest ball he ever hit.